-The proposed staff quarters and a gate will have a number of positive impacts including creation of employment, conservation of wildlife biodiversity.
+The proposed staff accommodation will have a number of positive impacts including creation of employment, conservation of the wildlife biodiversity.
 The negative environmental impacts that will result from the establishment of the project include noise and dust pollution during both construction and decommissioning phases.